-The Bible says, “If people can’t see what God is doing, they stumble all over themselves.”
-(Proverbs 29:18, MSG)
+The Bible says, “If people can’t see what God is doing, they stumble all over themselves” (Proverbs 29:18 The Message).

 As the leader, God has called you to help your congregation see what God is doing in your midst.

 That’s why you must continually put the vision of your church before your congregation—at least every 26 days.
 That’s the Nehemiah Principle.

 In Nehemiah’s story of rebuilding the wall around Jerusalem, halfway through the project people got discouraged and wanted to give up.
 Like many churches, they lost their sense of purpose and, as a result, became overwhelmed with fatigue, frustration, and fear.
 Nehemiah rallied the people back to work by reorganizing the project and recasting the vision.
 He reminded them of the importance of their work and reassured them that God would help them fulfill his purpose (Nehemiah 4:6-15).

 Although the wall took only 52 days to complete, the people became discouraged at the halfway point—just 26 days into the project!
 Nehemiah had to renew their vision.

 You’ve got to do that, too.
 It’s amazing how quickly human beings—and churches—lose their sense of purpose and vision.
 Vision casting is not a task you do once and then forget about.
 You must continually clarify and communicate the vision of your church.
 This is the number one responsibility of leadership.

 But I want to challenge you to take this principle even further into the life of your congregation.
 Don’t just regularly communicate your church’s vision.
 Regularly show your ministry leaders their unique contribution to that vision.
 Help them see how their ministry moves the church toward its vision.
 People need to see the eternal significance of ministering in Jesus’ name.
 Vision motivates people.
 Guilt and pressure discourages people.
 Help people see they’re investing for eternity, that there’s no greater cause than the Kingdom of God.